(Above) © The League Collective

 This high-octane three-day event features 13 different races that run the vehicular gambit from IndyCars to Pirelli World Challenge Championships.
 In between races, there are meet and greet sessions, beer gardens, and interactive games and exhibitions.

 This week-long competition has more than just the country’s best golfers going for it.
-On the night of the 23rd, American country music star Brad Paisley will perform on the Osprey Driving Range adjacent to the 14th fairway.
+On Saturday the 21st, American country music acts Chris Young and Big & Rich will perform on the Osprey Driving Range adjacent to the 14th fairway

 This annual sand sculpting festival brings in over 115,000 visitors a year.
 Don’t let the numbers daunt you, though: Go before noon or after 8 p.m. to avoid the majority of crowds.
 If you do go in the middle of the day, just be sure to sit in on one of the sand-sculpting classes to learn how to make masterpieces of your own.